-Assessments, with the potential to positively impact student achievement, evaluate instruction and learning.
-Effective Schools used "measures of pupil achievement as the basis for program evaluation," as was also in the 1965 ESEA, and in the process saw "the local school as the focus of analysis and intervention" (4).
+Effective schools used "measures of pupil achievement as the basis for program evaluation," and in their school improvement process saw "the local school as the focus of analysis and intervention" (Edmonds, 1982, p.
+4).
+So if assessments are to positively impact student achievement, they must evaluate classroom instruction and student learning.

-To be effective, standards-referenced curriculum and instruction must be tailored to local desires, meet student's needs and pique their interests.
+To be successful, standards-referenced curriculum and instruction must be tailored to local desires, meet student's needs and pique their interests.
 Assessments meant to evaluate and guide learning must align to instruction, not a set of common national standards.
 To be a fair, valid, and reliable judge of how well the student learned what was taught, local assessments best determine the achievement of local learning objectives and classroom instruction.
 Assessments then give the teacher immediate useful feedback for continuously improving instructional strategies aimed at increasing student achievement.